ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Introduction

 Product types and data types such as `option` and `list` are variants and polymorphic.
-In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented in this tutorial.
+In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
 Both are statically type-checked.

-However, they are type checked using very different algorithms, which result in a very different programming experience.
+However, they are type checked using very different algorithms, which result in very different programming experience.
 The relationship between value and type (writen with the colon symbol `:`) is changed with polymorphic variants.
 Usually, values are seen as inhabitants of a type, which is though as a set-like things.
 Polymorphic variant values should rather be thought as pieces of data that can be accepted by functions and polymorphic variant types a way to express compabitibity relationship between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.

 By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type-checked, it is hallucinating.